| Has the Biotech Bubble Really Burst?by C.G. Masi, Technology Journalist Bill Haseltine, CEO of Human Genome Sciences, in his keynote address

 were told that the map was the whole thousand-mile journey, whereas

+it was really only the first single step.
 Those who believed the hype have been disappointed.
 Those who knew

+better have not.
 New Trendlines articles analyze ongoing developments in various

 high-technology fields.
 To respond to anything in Trendlines, email